adinaliliana/adinaliliana/README.md

 - 👋 Hi, I’m Adina
-- 👀 I’m interested Data Science and Machine Learning
+- 👀 I’m interested
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me...

 <!---